tanberry/rackspace-how-to/content/cloud-servers/objectrocket-documentation.md

 product_url: cloud-servers
 ---

+This article provides information about the documentation that is available for ObjectRocket.

 ### What is ObjectRocket?

-ObjectRocket is a database-as-a-service (DBaaS) that provides fully-managed database services, with multi-cloud support for 5 different databases.
+ObjectRocket is a database-as-a-service (DBaaS) that provides fully-managed database services, with multi-cloud support for five different databases.
 We offer database hosting, management, and administration for modern sites and applications in data centers across the globe.
 The ObjectRocket platform is Kubernetes-based, using the latest containerization and automation technologies to ensure highly available, robust data stores.

-Get to know ObjectRocket by reading our [blogs](https://www.objectrocket.com/blog/) and checking out our "Services at a Scale" pages on our [website](https://www.objectrocket.com/services/).
+Get to know ObjectRocket by reading our [blogs](https://www.objectrocket.com/blog/) and checking out our [Services at a Scale](https://www.objectrocket.com/services/) pages.

-This article provides information about the documentation that is available for ObjectRocket.

 ### Getting started

-The [Getting Started Guide](https://objectrocket.com/docs/getting_started.html) helps you understand get up and running on the ObjectRocket system.
+The [Getting Started Guide](https://objectrocket.com/docs/getting_started.html) helps you get up and running on the ObjectRocket system.
 It assumes use of the ObjectRocket web interface and guides you through the following
 steps: